 Here are the things you need to play bingo in a real bingo hall.

 - One or more bingo cards/tickets

 Unlike online bingo, a game of traditional bingo is presided over by a caller instead of a chat host.
 A caller’s job is to call out numbers and validate winning tickets.

-He or she announces the prize or prizes before a game begin, and usually says “Eyes down” to indicate the game is about to start.
+He or she announces the prize or prizes before a game begins, and usually says “Eyes down” to indicate the game is about to start.

-As the game begins, the caller starts to call numbers randomly picked by an electronic random number generator.
-Sometimes the numbers are drawn from a bag in the form of chips, and sometimes balls are picked from a mechanical draw machine.
+As the game begins, the caller starts to call numbers randomly picked by an automatic random number generator.
+Sometimes the numbers are drawn from a bag in the form of chips, and sometimes balls are selected from a mechanical draw machine.

-It is common practice by callers to combine a number with an interesting nickname such as “Two and three, twenty-three” for 23, “Two and eight, in a state” for 28, etc.
+It is standard practice by callers to combine a number with an interesting nickname such as “Two and three, twenty-three” for 23, “Two and eight, in a state” for 28, etc.

 As the numbers are called, players keep marking off matching numbers on their cards or tickets.

 The first player to score the required numbers to win a prize usually shouts “Bingo”, “Yes” or any decent term they please to get the caller’s attention.
 A staff member then comes and checks the claim by validating the card or ticket and the numbers marked on it.

 Real bingo halls are usually jam-packed with players.
 All the bells and whistles often make it hard to keep up with other players and collect your winnings.
 Here are some tips to help you play bingo effectively in a real bingo hall.